standard-for-public-code/standard-for-public-code/introduction.md

 In the last decade, public organisations that purchased complete software solutions have sometimes been surprised to discover that they:

 * can’t change their software to reflect changing policy or take advantage of new technology
-* don’t have have access to their data locked in to systems
+* don’t have access to their data as it's locked in to systems
 * are asked to pay ever increasing licence fees

 ### Technological sovereignty and democratic accountability